APRIL 19, 2019 | BY MOLLY | EVERYTHINGSHIHTZU.COM

 uncut the hair would continue to grow to the ground.
 However, if a Shih Tzu is bred with another breed the hair may not be able to grow quite so long.

 Another reason you may see a lot of short haired, adult Shih Tzu dogs is because people are often quite busy these days.

 And some pet parents find it much easier to care for their dogs hair when it's groomed shorter.

-Puppies are a different matter, they will often have short hair until they lose their puppy coat.
+Puppies are a different matter however, they will often have short hair until they lose their puppy coat.

 Have you have ever seen a dog shake their entire body and saw a lot of fur flying off them?

 This may conjure up visions of the character called Pigpen in the beloved Charlie Browns cartoons, where a cloud of dust and dirt follow him around wherever he goes.

 While it may be funny in a cartoon, in real life it is quite the opposite.